nestybox/sysbox/README.md

 (\*) For pricing purposes, a "host" is a computer (bare-metal or virtual-machine) with up to 16 CPU cores (32 hyper threads).
-Per-core pricing at **$4 per-core per-month** is also available for hosts with < 8 cores.
-Volume discounts available for 50+ per-host licenses or 400+ per-core licenses.
+Per-core pricing at **$5 per-core per-month** is also available for hosts with < 8 cores.
+Licensing is per-year.
+Volume discounts available for 50+ per-host licenses or 350+ per-core licenses.

 More on the features [here](docs/user-guide/features.md).